nswamy14/visual-heatmap/README.md

      rotationAngle : Rotation angle.
 Default: 0
      translate : translate vector [x, y].
 Default: [0,0] zoom : Zoom Factor.
 Default: 1.0
-     gradient : Color Gradient, array of objects with color value and offset.
+     gradient : Color Gradient, an array of objects with color value and offset.
-     background: To set background of the heatMap.
+     backgroundImage: To set the background for the heatMap.
 Value : { url: , x: , y: , height: , width: }
 }
 ```